Victoria Vesna: Early life and education

-Victoria Vesna was born in Washington D.C. on June 9, 1959.
-She graduated from the High School of Art & Design in New York City, NY in 1976.
+Victoria Vesna was born in Washington, D.C., on June 9, 1959.
+She graduated from the High School of Art & Design in New York City, New York, in 1976.
 She received a Fine Arts Diploma from the University of Belgrade, Yugoslavia in 1984.
-In 2000, she completed her Ph.D. at CAiiA (The Centre for Advanced Studies in Interactive Arts) at the University of Wales with a thesis entitled "Networked Public Spaces: An Investigation into Virtual Embodiment" in 2000.
+In 2000, she completed her Ph.D. under the mentorship of Roy Ascott, a pioneer of telematic and interactive art, at CAiiA (The Centre for Advanced Studies in Interactive Arts) at the University of Wales with a thesis entitled "Networked Public Spaces: An Investigation into Virtual Embodiment" in 2000.